Answers to Common COVID-19 Vaccine Questions

 The Pfizer-BioNTech and Moderna vaccines (both are mRNA vaccines) are being administered by Public Health Nursing at COVID-19 immunization clinics across the province.
 There may be only one of these vaccines available at the time you have your appointment.
 If you have an allergy to any of the components of either of the COVID-19 vaccines, you should provide that information when making your appointment.

-The AstraZeneca/CoviShield vaccine is being offered by select pharmacies to those 55 years of age and older.
+The Moderna vaccine is also being offered by partner pharmacies to individuals 18 years of age and older.

 I have a health condition can I get the COVID-19 vaccine?

 The National Advisory Committee on Immunization (NACI) state that COVID-19 vaccines may be offered to individuals who are immune suppressed or have an autoimmune disorder in the authorized age group.
 Individuals who are immune suppressed, have an autoimmune disorder or an underlying medical condition should be offered the COVID-19 vaccine as long as informed consent is given.

 Informed consent should include information about the lack of evidence on the use of the COVID-19 vaccines in these populations.

 You may choose to be vaccinated, particularly if you are at increased risk for COVID-19 infection or severe illness from the virus.
 If you have any concerns, you should consult your primary care provider before getting the vaccine.

 I was diagnosed with Guillian Barre Syndrome (GBS) in the past.
 Should I get the vaccine?